dnsimple/dnsimple-support/content/articles/regional-records.markdown

 # Regional Records

 <info>
-This article describes a feature only available on the following plans: Professional and Business.
+This article describes a feature only available on the following plans: Professional and Enterprise.
 </info>

 Regional records lets you select geographical regions where you want a record to appear.